CONTACT US

 - Can I use a data wall to motivate students to monitor and improve their own learning?

-Data walls -- publicly posting PII academic progress, attendance, test results of any type is a violation of FERPA.
-The alternative is to use individual file folders or student / teacher mentoring sessions to keep student data and information separate.
+Data walls -- publicly posting class academic progress, attendance, test results of any type is a violation of FERPA.
+Even without PII, with such a small group, scores can still be attributed to students.
+An acceptable alternative is to use individual file folders or student / teacher mentoring sessions to keep student data and information separate and to keep those folders secure when not in use with that specific student.

 See this Washington Post article from 2014 about data walls and FERPA issues. https://www.washingtonpost.com/news/answer-sheet/wp/2014/02/21/how-some-school-data-walls-violate-u-s-privacy-law/?noredirect=on&utm_term=.df262aa88f40